 Fatima now attracts thousands of pilgrims from all over the world, particularly on the pilgrimage days in May and October.
 The large torch-light processions in the evening are particularly impressive, often lead by Cardinals and Bishops.
 The pilgrims gather in Cova de Iria an enormous plaza where a little chapel was built and where the Virgin Mary is believed to have appeared to the children.
 Around the plaza are a considerable number of shops and stalls selling various religious articles.
-On the far side of the plaza rises the great basilica, built in the in neo-classical style, with a central tower 65 meters high, the construction of which was begun on 13 of May 1928.
+On the far side of the plaza rises the great basilica, built in the neo-classical style, with a central tower 65 meters high, the construction of which was begun on 13 May 1928.
 It is flanked by colonnades linking it with the extensive convent and hospital buildings.
 In the basilica are the tombs of two of the three visionaries, siblings Francisco and Jacinta Marto, who died in 1919 and 1920 respectively, and were beatified in 1970.
 The third seer, Lucia dos Santos, died in 2005.

-Travel to Fatima
+Pilgrimage to Fatima

 We specialize in a variety of tours and pilgrimages to Fatima exploring the culture, faith, and historical masterpieces throughout the city.
 Explore some of our itineraries below: